canopas/group-track-flutter/README.md

 </table>

 ## Requirements
-Ensure you have the latest stable version of Android Studio installed, and set the iOS deployment target to 14.0 or higher You can then proceed by either cloning this repository or importing the project directly into Android Studio, following the steps provided in the [documentation](https://developer.android.com/jetpack/compose/setup#sample).
+Ensure you have the latest stable version of Android Studio installed You can then proceed by either cloning this repository or importing the project directly into Android Studio, following the steps provided in the [documentation](https://developer.android.com/jetpack/compose/setup#sample).
 <details>
      <summary> Click to expand </summary>